I Cried When I Was Denied…

 Today was different, though!
-Tuesdays we do a Bible study for the homeless beloveds that would like to know how to experience this great love affair I have trusting and waltzing with the Lord after being abused myself.
-I am writing this Bible study called God’s Great Love Changes Everything specifically catered to the homeless!
+Tuesdays we do a Bible study for the homeless beloveds that would like to know how to experience this great love affair trusting and waltzing with the Lord after being abused myself.
+I am writing this Bible study called God’s Great Love Changes Everything specifically catered to our homeless!

-After only receiving a couple of RSVPs for tonight’s study and the constant complaints delivered from being cold, had rained all night, chocolate chip pancakes and hot coffee seemed to be the menu topic initiated in a community text message about where dinner would be.
+After only receiving a couple of RSVPs for tonight’s study and the constant complaints delivered from being cold due to the night’s rain, chocolate chip pancakes and hot coffee seemed to be the menu topic initiated in a community text message about where dinner would be.
 This quickly ushered us into meeting at iHop for breakfast along with the Bible study in lieu of dinner.

 Dinners are a rare luxury for the homeless population and Blameless is one of the few organizations that offers hot dinners twice a week.
 Usually only breakfast and sack lunches are offered at shelters and churches, so I knew there was a great need behind this need for a breakfast meeting.

 Between the noise, we settled in tight as the girls started peeling off their damp scarves and jackets to get warm.
 I hadn’t noticed the bruises and lacerations on one beloved until she removed her many layers hiding more than emotional turmoil.
-Once the injuries were in full view, I knew we needed to have an intimate conversation and figure out the best protocol to approach this behavior.
+Once the injuries were in full view, I knew we needed intervention to figure out the best protocol to approach this behavior.

 Homeless women tend to be associated with domestic violence encounters because they’re used to living under the fight and flight mentality as a form of protection, no matter how distorted that may appear.
 Having a buddy for comfort and protection helps fend off other violent attacks against the homeless along with assurances that their few bags of possessions will still be nearby when they awaken.
 But the cost is often great!